turgu1/maison/Readme.md

 content   | This is the configuration of the device in a JSON format.
 See the [Configuration Parameters](#configuration-parameters) section for the format details.

 ## The Finite State Machine

+The finite state machine is processed inside the `Maison::loop()` function.

+When using the *DEEP_SLEEP* [feature](#feature-mask), networking is disabled for some of the states to minimize battery usage.
+If the *DEEP_SLEEP* feature is not used, networking is available all the time.
+The `Maison::network_is_available()` function can be used to check network availability.

 State          | Value | Network | Description
 ---------------|:-----:|:-------:|-------------